erichelgeson/erichelgeson.github.com/_posts/2011-07-24-photo-backup.markdown

 Things to note:

 * no compression, doing this for speed, not for saving space
-* no parody, if i corrupt a file then it's gone, but tar can recover if just some bits are wrong and only lose part of the files in the archive.
+* no parity, if I corrupt a file then it's gone, but tar can recover if just some bits are wrong and only lose part of the files in the archive.
 * no cryptography, could run it through something

 This is one step toward my Idea backup solution: